Krish2428/Die-Titanic/README.md

 # Die-Titanic
-Exploratory data analysis and machine learning predictions on the dietitanic dataset
+Exploratory data analysis and machine learning predictions on the dataset